-These are holidays and observances that happen each year.
-Examples include Black History Month, Pride, Thanksgiving, and so on.
+These holidays include everything from Thanksgiving to Labor Day, and key observances include Black History Month, Pride Month, and so on.

-Why is it Important to Communicate About These Observances?
+Why is it Important to Communicate These Observances?

 These events can be important to acknowledge internally to foster your desired workplace culture.
 We say “can be important” because too many companies acknowledge these holidays and observances to just check a box or for social media.
 This is a mistake and can actually hurt your company culture because the campaign will come across as performative.

 That said, you can create internal campaigns that are meaningful by including actions or initiatives that are deeper and more meaningful than merely running a surface-level campaign.

 With the need to retain talent more pressing than ever before, a great culture really can set you apart.
 The State of the Sector report finds that the number one priority of internal comms professionals is to engage teams around purpose and values.
 Creating campaigns around important events and holidays is one way you can build your culture and live your values.